GSNL Data Policy principles

 All shared data and products should be accompanied by a data license, and referred to by

-appropriate Persistent Identifiers to facilitate citation and attribution.
+appropriate Persistent Identifiers to ensure citation and attribution.
 For all data/products not

 already covered by a license, GSNL recommends the Creative Commons “attribution only” (CC-